-If you’re a business owner, then you’ve probably had to request a certificate of insurance (COI) at one point or another.
+If you’re a business owner, then you’ve probably had to request a certificate of insurance (COI) at one point or another but did you know about verified ACORD insurance certificates?
 A COI is basically a document that proves that you have insurance coverage.

 You usually need to get one when a potential business partner or client wants to know that you are insured before doing business with you.
 The COI provides a snapshot of your coverage, listing information such as limits, policy terms, carrier name, and so on.

 A COI will let potential business partners know that you have purchased insurance to protect yourself from a variety of potential accidents and mishaps that could occur during your day-to-day business activities.